Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 This section describes the protocol behavior specific to
 interface 1: [=CMAF Ingest=].
 Operation of this
-profile MUST also adhere to the general requirements.
+profile MUST also adhere to the general requirements specified in Section 4.

 ## CMAF Ingest General Considerations ## {#profile_1_general}